bgoodr/keyboard-firmware-build-util/s60-x/README.md

 Description of the keyboard from MassDrop: https://www.massdrop.com/buy/sentraq-60-diy-keyboard-kit/

-Firmware for the S60-X keyboard://github.com/VinnyCordeiro/tmk_keyboard/tree/master/keyboard/s60-x
+Firmware for the S60-X keyboard: https://github.com/VinnyCordeiro/tmk_keyboard/blob/master/keyboard/s60-x/README.md

 The instructions there state that you have to download install tooling to upload to the firmware.
 This downloads and installs tooling that is